jachen20/gwc-intro-to-scratch/README.md

 ![image](https://github.com/user-attachments/assets/eeeb317e-d1ff-4d4a-a10e-c12a1441a073)

-## Making the cat say, "hello, world"
+## Making the cat say, "Hello, world!"

 You should see a green flag and a red stop button above the cat.